 [Regulation 10 inserted in Gazette 22 May 1998 p.
-2942.]
+2942; amended in Gazette 1 May 2007 p.
+1873 and 1888-9.]

 10A.
 Producer’s licence condition — blended wines

-If the holder of a producer’s licence produces wine by blending, it is a condition of that licence under section 55(2) of the Act that at least 50% of the wine produced is fermented by or under the direction of that person, so that the wine is uniquely that person’s own produce.
+If the holder of a producer’s licence produces wine by blending, it is a condition of that licence under section 55(2) that at least 50% of the wine produced is fermented by or under the direction of that person, so that the wine is uniquely that person’s own produce.

 [Regulation 10A inserted in Gazette 22 May 1998 p.
-2942.]
+2942; amended in Gazette 1 May 2007 p.
+1888-9.]

 11. Plans and specifications

-(1) Unless the Director otherwise authorises, plans submitted under section 66 are required to include —
+(1) In this regulation —

+“bar” means an area that contains a fixed structure at which liquor is, or is to be, served and consumed;

+“relevant lot” means the area of land on which the relevant premises are, or are to be, situated;

+“relevant premises” means the licensed premises, or proposed licensed premises, to which an application referred to in section 66 relates.

+(1a) Subregulations (1b) to (1f) set out the requirements for plans for the purposes of section 66(4).

-(a) floor plans in triplicate, drawn to a scale of 1:100, of each level of each building on the premises to which the application relates, showing fixtures and the uses of all rooms, each floor plan being drawn on a separate sheet of paper;
+(1b) Floor plans are to be submitted in duplicate, drawn on paper of at least A3 size and to a scale of 1:100, of each level of each building forming part of the relevant premises, showing —

+(a) the uses of each room; and

+(b) the location of all doors, windows, servery hatches and toilets; and

+(c) fit out details for all toilets; and

+(d) the floor layout; and

+(e) the location of all bars (but not details of any fittings and fixtures related to the bars); and

+(f) any areas of the relevant premises that are not part of a building, identifying how the boundary of such areas is to be defined (for example, by means of fences, large planter boxes, special inlays in paving or copper log rails); and

+(g) no details other than those that relate to the relevant premises.

-(b) a site plan in duplicate, drawn to a scale of 1:500 either on one of the floor plan sheets or on a separate sheet of paper, showing —
+(1c) A site plan is to be submitted, drawn to a suitable scale according to the size of the relevant lot, showing —

-(i) an outline of every building on the premises to which the application relates;
+(a) an outline of every building on the relevant lot; and

-(ii) the boundary of the land on which those premises are or are to be situated;
+(b) the boundary of the relevant lot; and

-(iii) the front entrance of every building on those premises;

-(iv) car parks and vehicular access to adjacent streets;

-(v) the names of adjacent streets; and

-(vi) features such as swimming pools and other outdoor areas on those premises;
+(c) features on the relevant lot such as car parks, vehicle access to adjacent streets and swimming pools; and

-(c) a map in duplicate of the relevant district, drawn on paper of at least A4 size, or, if space permits, on a floor plan or site plan sheet, showing the land on which the proposed licensed premises are or are to be situated; and
+(d) the name and location of any street forming part of the boundary of the relevant lot.

+(1d) A map of the relevant district is to be submitted, showing the locality of the relevant premises.

-(d) a plan in duplicate, drawn to a scale of 1:100 and showing elevations and sectional drawings of every building on the premises to which the application relates, including the ceiling heights and the uses of all rooms,
+(1e) A plan is to be submitted, drawn to a scale of 1:100, showing the external elevations of the relevant premises or, if the relevant premises comprise one or more existing buildings, photographs of the exterior of the relevant premises may be submitted instead of a plan of that kind.

-and in the case of an application to alter premises, a distinguishing and contrasting colour shall be used to indicate the proposed alterations.
+(1f) A plan that is submitted for the purposes of an application under section 77(4) for the alteration or redefinition of licensed premises is to show those premises as they would be if the proposed alteration or redefinition had taken place, distinguishing the areas of the current licensed premises from the areas of the proposed alteration or redefinition.

-(2) A plan referred to in subregulation (1) shall be drawn —
+(2) A plan referred to in this regulation shall be drawn —

-(a) by a duly qualified architect, surveyor, town planner, engineer, builder or draftsman in ink on opaque drafting bond paper of at least A1 size, or be xerographic photocopies which are of the same size as the original within a tolerance of 5%; and
+(a) on good quality paper of at least A3 size, or be xerographic photocopies which are of the same size as the original within a tolerance of 5%; and

-(b) so as to comply with Australian Standard 1100, Technical Drawing Part 101 — 1984 General Principles and Part 301 — 1985 Architectural Drawing of the Standards Association of Australia 2,
+(b) so as to comply with Australian Standard 1100, Technical Drawing Part 101 — 1984 General Principles and Part 301 — 1985 Architectural Drawing of Standards Australia,